Skip to Content

 Our Jacksonville DUI lawyer can challenge the evidence against you and fight for the most suitable outcome on your behalf!

 Every DUI defense case is different.
 Let our firm prepare a solid defense based on your unique circumstances.
-Call The Law Offices of Kate Mesic at (904) 615-8950 today.
+Call The Law Offices of Kate Mesic, P.A. at (904) 615-8950 today.

-Should I Get a Lawyer for a DUI in Florida?
+Do I Need a DUI Lawyer in Florida?

-While you aren't required hiring a lawyer for a DUI in Florida is highly advisable.
+While you aren't required to hire a DUI lawyer in Florida, it is highly advisable.
 DUI laws are complex and can have severe consequences.
-A reasonable DUI attorney can help you avoid a conviction.
+A knowledgeable DUI attorney can help you avoid a conviction and mitigate penalties.

-A good starting point to evaluate your DUI case is how you were pulled over, or, more specifically, why you were pulled over.
+A good starting point to evaluate your DUI case is understanding why you were pulled over.
 Was it for speeding?
 A broken tail light?
 Perhaps weaving within the lane?
 Did the officer claim they suspected an impaired driver?

 In order to pull you over, the officer must have reasonable suspicion.
 In the absence of reasonable suspicion, the stop has to be suppressed.
 This type of issue is brought up before the court on a Motion to Suppress.
 The Jacksonville court will then hear the testimony and argument and make a decision.
 If the Motion to Suppress is granted, this can lead to the suppression of the entire stop and the arrest.

 Additionally, we ask clients for information about field sobriety exercises.
 When did the officer ask you to perform these exercises?
-Did he have reasonable suspicion to suspect impairment?
+Did they have reasonable suspicion to suspect impairment?
 For example, in a situation where one officer pulls you over and calls a DUI officer for an investigation, our Jacksonville DUI defense lawyers evaluate the matter to see if the first officer had enough reason to suspect you were impaired.
-Once again, this can be a break in your DUI case.
+Once again, this can be a turning point in your DUI case.

-In the state of Florida, first and second DUIs are generally considered misdemeanor offense charges.
-First or second DUI charges in Florida are usually punishable by fines, probation, community service, driver's license suspension, mandatory DUI education programs, and possibly even imprisonment.
-However, it's important to keep in mind that the classification of a DUI may vary depending on the individual's specific circumstances and prior convictions.
-Subsequent offenses or instances involving certain aggravating factors, such as causing bodily injury or death of another, could be charged as felony offenses crimes.
+In the state of Florida, first and second DUIs are generally considered misdemeanor offenses.
+First or second DUI charges in Florida are usually punishable by fines, probation, community service, driver’s license suspension, mandatory DUI education programs, and possibly even imprisonment.
+However, it’s important to keep in mind that the classification of a DUI may vary depending on the individual’s specific circumstances and prior convictions.
+Subsequent offenses or instances involving certain aggravating factors, such as causing bodily injury or death of another, could be charged as felony offenses.

-Why Choose Us As Your Jacksonville DUI Attorney?
+Why Choose Us as Your DUI Defense Attorney in Jacksonville?

 Over the past 15 years, I have provided knowledgeable and personalized legal representation to clients throughout Jacksonville, including Duval, Nassau, Clay, and St. Johns.
 At The Law Offices of Kate Mesic, P.A., we handle criminal and business law matters with a commitment to obtaining the most favorable outcome in Jacksonville court.

-Unfortunately, people taking the field sobriety exercises never know whether they did good or bad.
-Remember, they are exercises not “tests,” so there is no pass or fail.
+Unfortunately, people taking the field sobriety exercises never know whether they did well or poorly.
+Remember, they are exercises, not “tests,” so there is no pass or fail.
 The officer is looking for signs of impairment, such as swaying, inability to maintain balance when walking a line, coordination, speech, color of face, smell, ability to follow directions, and others.

 All of these can be considered signs of impairment.
-This is why before the officer lets you perform the field sobriety exercises, he or she will ask you if you have any medical problems, disabilities, or anything else that would prevent you from performing the exercises.
+This is why, before the officer lets you perform the field sobriety exercises, they will ask you if you have any medical problems, disabilities, or anything else that would prevent you from performing the exercises.
 Let your DUI defense attorney in Jacksonville, Florida know if there was something that prevented you from doing well on the FSEs, such as back problems, vision problems, or any previous injuries, even if you did not tell the officer on the day of the arrest.

-Other questions that may be important to your defense are:
+Additional questions that may be important to your defense include:

 • What did you say to the police before and after arrest?